Azure/Azure-Sentinel/Playbooks/CiscoUmbrella/readme.md

 #### a.
 Authorize connections

-Once deployment is complete, you will need to authorize each connection.
+Once deployment is complete, authorize each connection.

 1. Click the Azure Sentinel connection resource
 2. Click edit API connection